SBB RAe TEE II

-The RAe TEE II, later known as RABe EC, is a type of high-speed electric multiple unit trainset of the Swiss Federal Railways (SBB-CFF-FFS), which was used from the 1960s until the 1980s on several Trans Europ Express services.
+The RAe TEE II, later known as RABe EC, is a type of high-speed electric multiple unit trainset of the Swiss Federal Railways (SBB), which was used from the 1960s until the 1980s on several Trans Europ Express services.
+After conversion from first-class-only to two-class configuration, the trainsets continued in use on EuroCity or other services until 1999.

 It was designed to be compatible with four different railway electrification systems (different voltages in the overhead lines), used by various countries in Europe, allowing it to operate on long international routes.
 Like all TEE trains, the RAe TEE II trainsets were equipped with first-class accommodation only.
 A total of five trainsets were built, numbered 1051–1055.
+One, number 1053, has been preserved.

 Operation

+Trans Europ Express

 These trains were originally used on the following services: